DerfJagged/360wiki/contribute/wiki/wikistandards.md

 Disputed or Unproven claims MUST be notated with [DISPUTED]/[UNPROVEN], respectively.

-Wiki files and folders must be all lowercase with alphanumeric characters ONLY.
+Wiki files and folders MUST follow the [File Organization Standards](https://360.consolemods.org/contribute/wiki/fileorganization.html).

 Appropriate credits are required as applicable.